 - Internships require a minimum of 10 hours per week for 8 weeks.
 If your academic department has substantially different requirements, please provide those along with your application.

-- Interns must be available to work during our regular hours of 9:00 a.m. to 5:00 p.m., Monday through Friday.
+- Interns must be available to work during the hours of 9:00 a.m. to 5:00 p.m., Monday through Friday.

-- All internships are supervised by a member of the library faculty.
+- All internships are supervised by a member of the ZSR library faculty.

 - Learning objectives will be developed for each internship, based on student need and the needs of the host department.

-The Department does not offer stipends to interns.
-Academic credit for any internship must be arranged in advance with your academic institution/advisor and Special Collections & Archives.
+Academic credit for any internship is required and must be arranged in advance with your academic institution/advisor.
+Stipends are not available.